danielmh111/sensor_simulator/notes.md

 learned something - the length of the vector is stored as part of the vector data structure in rust.
 This makes my counter variable completely redundant.

+Some problems i still have (or have created):

+- the headers are in the csv multiple times
+- the log is always a csv even if the specified output for the final file is json
+- the vector being emptied so the final output is incomplete.

+i have some thoughts about this but haven't decided what i want the final behaviour to be - is the intent of the final output to complete the existing logs, or to deliver one total output file. if its the latter all the existing files could be read and combined into the final file - performance isn't really a concern once  the sensor has finished running.

+In terms of making the ongoing logs match the specified output format, I think appending to a json file is more complex.
+For CSV you can just add the new lines to the end.
+For json, i think you would have to read the file back into memory, serialize it, combine the data, then write it back to file.
+So not an append at all.
+This might be what is making me lean towards the second approach i mentioned above - the csvs are for logging as the sensor is running, and at the end there is one output file in a specified format if requested.
+The idea that i might be reading lots of data back into memory, or combining several files before writing a new file makes me think i should explore some other file types that do this sort of thing more efficiently.
+I think parquet is very appropriate for dealing with combining partitions of logs.